Balance sheet, profit and loss account – what do they mean?

 What is a balance sheet?

-A balance sheet simply provides a snapshot of how your company is doing at a particular moment in time rather than over a period of months, as a profit and loss sheet would do.
+A balance sheet simply provides a snapshot of your company’s performance at a particular moment in time rather than over a period of months, as a profit and loss sheet would.

 The main aim of a balance sheet is not to show how much cash you’ve made or lost, but to shed some light on how your company is funded instead.

-A balance sheet shows not just the liabilities (money you’ve borrowed in order to fund your business), but also your equity (cash that shareholders have pledged up front) and the assets you have.
+A balance sheet shows not only your company’s liabilities (money you’ve borrowed to fund your business) but also your equity (cash that shareholders have pledged up front) and your assets.

 If the amount designated as assets doesn’t match the amount designated as liabilities, your business could be in trouble.